Toosii: Early life

+Career

+2017–2020: Career beginnings, Who Dat and Poetic Pain

+Toosii's stage name derived from his childhood nickname of "Toota", and changed it to Toosii after his football teammates said it as a joke, adding the two I's because "You need two eyes to see the vision".
+Toosii was discovered by the South Coast Music Group.
+He signed with the record label in 2019.
 Toosii was inspired to try music by both his brother and father and spent a period of time homeless before his career began to further develop.

+Toosii released several mixtapes during the roots of his career such as Label Me Diverse, Hell on Earth, and Why Not Now.
 He got his big break in 2019 with the release of the track "Red Lights", which went on to accrue millions of streams.
-He then released his Who Dat mixtape on April 30, 2019, which was followed by the 13-track Platinum Heart mixtape on February 7, 2020.
-Platinum Heart reached number-one on the Billboard Heatseekers Album chart upon its initial release.
+He then released his Who Dat mixtape on April 30, 2019, which was followed by the six-track mixtape, My Shit Now on January 3, 2020, consisting solely of remixes of popular tracks.
+On February 7, 2020, he released the 13-track Platinum Heart mixtape.
+Platinum Heart reached number-one on the Billboard Heatseekers Albums chart upon its initial release.
 The mixtape was later reissued as a 20-track deluxe version.
-On September 18, 2020, his third South Coast Music Group-affiliated Poetic Pain album was released as his first project on Capitol Records.
+On September 18, 2020, his third South Coast Music Group-affiliated album Poetic Pain was released as his first project on Capitol Records.
 His signing to Capitol was made on September 30, by Chris Turner (A&R) following the release of his official video for "Love Cycle" with Summer Walker.
 Toosii was credited with 50,000 US adjusted sales and over 250 million combined global streams in 2020 at the time of this release.
-"Love Cycle" was later certified as a US Gold single by the Recording Industry Association of America on January 11, 2021.
-His project Poetic Pain debuted at number 17 on the Billboard 200 chart in September 2020 and features the RIAA certification Gold single "Love Cycle" with Summer Walker.
+"Love Cycle" was later certified gold by the Recording Industry Association of America on January 11, 2021.
+His project Poetic Pain debuted at number 17 on the Billboard 200 chart in September 2020 and features the RIAA-certified gold single "Love Cycle" with Summer Walker.